-- providing an autonomous vehicle having a navigation system comprising sensory inputs; and - providing a control center having two-way communication with the autonomous vehicle, including the autonomous vehicle sending sensory input information to the control center and the control center sending control information to the autonomous vehicle; - the autonomous vehicle communicating events to the control center, the sensory input information being saved, and
+13 providing an autonomous vehicle having a navigation system comprising sensory inputs; and providing a control center having two-way communication with the autonomous vehicle, including the autonomous vehicle sending sensory input information 5 to the control center and the control center sending control information to the autonomous vehicle; the autonomous vehicle communicating events to the control center.

-- the events including when the autonomous vehicle determines that a threshold risk level has been met, - the determination that the threshold risk level has been met occurring when at least one of the following occurs: a pedestrian exhibiting unpredictable behavior in a roadway ahead of the autonomous vehicle: a pedestrian or bicyclist being in proximity to the autonomous vehicle or approaching the autonomous vehicle at a speed that exceeds a threshold approach speed; and the navigation system of the autonomous vehicle not functioning properly.
+the events including when the autonomous vehicle deter- 10 mines that a threshold risk level has been met, the determination that the threshold risk level has been met occurring when at least one of the following occurs: a pedestrian exhibiting unpredictable behavior in a roadway ahead of the autonomous vehicle; a 15 pedestrian or bicyclist being in proximity to the autonomous vehicle or approaching the autonomous vehicle at a speed that exceeds a threshold approach speed; and the navigation system of the autonomous vehicle not functioning properly. the control center comprising a simulator capable of controlling the autonomous vehicle in response to the autonomous vehicle determining that the threshold risk level has been met. display, and a steering wheel.